 Though, don’t forget to listen to yourself too.
 When you think about a passion or a cause, what’s your gut telling you?
 Do you really want to volunteer for a particular charity or are you only doing it because you think it’s the proper thing to do?
 Do you really want to pursue that new hobby or are you doing it because you can’t think of anything else?

 Try not to do anything for the sake of it, and don’t do anything you feel uncomfortable with.
 When you find your purpose, it’ll feel right.
 So listen to your intuition – because only you know what’s best for you.

 5. Help other people

-It’s widely accepted that certain emotions and behaviours help boost our wellbeing, and they can also have a powerful effect on our sense of purpose.
-Two of these are generosity and selflessness.
+It’s widely accepted that certain emotions and behaviours, like generosity and selflessness, help boost our wellbeing, and they can also have a powerful effect on our sense of purpose.

 As a result, volunteering, helping others, and finding a way to give back are strongly associated with having a more meaningful, purposeful life.

 There are many ways you can help other people.
 You can donate money to a cause you care about, give your time by volunteering for a charity, or help out people around you directly.

 For example, why not visit an elderly neighbour to provide company or offer to do the shop for a friend who’s unwell?
 Whether you decide to help others every day or once a week, the simple act of helping other people and being kind can go a long way to making you feel like your life has purpose.

 It’s also worth mentioning that once you start working to help others, you’re likely to meet new people who’ll further inspire you.
 Volunteering at a homeless shelter once a week, for example, can put you in contact with people who dedicate their lives to those less fortunate than them.
 Often, it’s these experiences that have the most profound effect on us.